tonyfu97/Pulse-Ox-BLE/README.md

             with open("pleth_data.txt", "a") as f:
                 for i, b in enumerate(pleth_data_as_int):
                     if b > 127:
-                        b = b - 128  # the first bit marks the R wave
+                        b = b - 128  # the first bit marks the systolic peak
                     f.write(f"{b} ")
 ```